p-/vscode-vyper/README.md

 Requires a virtual Vyper env to be set up exactly as described in the [Vyper tutorial](https://vyper.readthedocs.io/en/latest/installing-vyper.html).
 This means that the folder `~/vyper-venv/bin` should contain a `python` and a `vyper` executable.

+## Installation

+This extension is not published (and maybe never will).

+To manually install it:

+1. Download the `vscode-vyper-0.0.x.vsix` from the root of this repo
+2. Inside VS Code: Call the `Extensions: Install from VSIX...` command via the command palette (`Ctrl+Shift+P`)
+3. Select the downloaded file.
+And you're ready to go!

 ## Development